LawrenceRadburn/FCC-Music-Player/README.md

 I used the spread operator [...] to copy elements from one array into another.
 Upon some further reading, I discovered the spread operator can also be used on strings as well.
 In addition, I made a mental note to not confuse the spread operator with the rest parameter syntax (...).

 ## Sort Operator
 The sort() method converts elements of an array strings and returns them based on their UTF-16 encoding.
+This method was used to sort the order of the songs alphabetically.

+## Find Method
+The find() method returns the first element in an array that meets the specified conditions.

 ### Sort Compare Callback Function
 Using the compare calback function (a.name < b.name) we can return string values according to their lexicographical order.